Q&A with Sabrina Vogel

 Seeing your clients faces light up when they see their dreams coming to reality during construction.

 What's the most challenging part of your job, and how do you meet that challenge?

 Honestly it is probably dealing with all of the different architectural review boards.
 Of course there are a lot of strict wind, earthquake, FEMA, and building codes in our area, but once you learn and implement them over and over, that of course always stays a challenge, but one you get used to.
 The review boards are all different, with their requirements, zoning regulations, design ideas, etc. and you just have to be methodical in reviewing their neighborhood/ island/ jurisdictions design guidelines and doing your best to meet them while also achieving your clients visions.
 Often I will meet with the review board administrators up front and have very good lines of communication with them which seems to make the process smoother and get everyone on the same page from the beginning.

 Are you married?
 Do you have kids?
 What do you enjoy doing with your family/friends?

-I am married, and we live downtown in a little carriage house, where we are expecting our first child to be born this spring!
+I am married, and I live on James Island with my husband and our son who is almost 2.
 I love being outdoors, whatever it is...but my favorite hobbies are snowboarding, wakeboarding, going to the beach, deep sea fishing, traveling, cooking, trying new restaurants and foods, and just meeting up with friends around town, out on the boat, etc. My mom and step dad live in Mt.
 Pleasant in a home I designed for them and my sister and her family live in Summerville.
 My husband’s parents also both recently moved to Summerville, so we get together fairly often.

 What sets you apart from other architects in the area?